Lion's tooth; Priest's crown; Swine's snout; Taraxacum officinale

-While many people think of the dandelion ( Taraxacum officinale ) as a pesky weed, herbalists consider it a valuable herb that can be used as a food and medicine.
-Dandelion is a rich source of vitamins A, B complex, C, and D, as well as minerals such as iron, potassium, and zinc.
+While many people think of the dandelion ( Taraxacum officinale ) as a pesky weed, it is chock full of vitamins A, B, C, and D, as well as minerals, such as iron, potassium, and zinc.
 Dandelion leaves are used to add flavor to salads, sandwiches, and teas.
 The roots are used in some coffee substitutes, and the flowers are used to make wines.

-Traditionally, dandelion roots and leaves were used to treat liver problems.
+In the past, dandelion roots and leaves were used to treat liver problems.
 Native Americans also boiled dandelion in water and took it to treat kidney disease, swelling, skin problems, heartburn, and upset stomach.
-In traditional Chinese medicine, dandelion has been used to treat stomach problems, appendicitis, and breast problems, such as inflammation or lack of milk flow.
-In Europe, it was used in remedies for fever, boils, eye problems, diabetes, and diarrhea.
+In traditional Chinese medicine (TCM), dandelion has been used to treat stomach problems, appendicitis, and breast problems, such as inflammation or lack of milk flow.
+In Europe, dandelion was used in remedies for fever, boils, eye problems, diabetes, and diarrhea.

-So far, there have not been any good quality scientific studies on dandelion.
-Today, the roots are mainly used as an appetite stimulant, and for liver and gallbladder problems.
-Dandelion leaves are used as a diuretic to help the body get rid of excess fluid.
+So far, there have not been any quality scientific studies on dandelion.
+Today, the roots are mainly used to stimulate the appetite, and for liver and gallbladder problems.
+Dandelion leaves are used as a diuretic to help the body get rid of too much fluid.

 Hundreds of species of dandelion grow in the temperate regions of Europe, Asia, and North America.
 Dandelion is a hardy perennial that can grow to a height of nearly 12 inches.
-Dandelions have deeply notched, toothy, spatula-like leaves that are shiny and hairless.
+The plants have deeply-notched, toothy, spatula-like leaves that are shiny and hairless.
 Dandelion stems are capped by bright yellow flowers.
 The grooved leaves funnel rain to the root.

 Dandelion flowers open with the sun in the morning and close in the evening or during gloomy weather.
 The dark brown roots are fleshy and brittle and are filled with a white milky substance that is bitter and slightly smelly.

-Dandelion leaves act as a diuretic, increasing the amount of urine the body produces.
+Dandelion leaves act as a diuretic, increasing the amount of urine your body makes.
 The leaves are used to stimulate the appetite and help digestion.
 Dandelion flower has antioxidant properties.
 Dandelion may also help improve the immune system.

-Herbalists use dandelion root to detoxify the liver and gallbladder, and dandelion leaves to support kidney function.
+Herbalists use dandelion root to detoxify the liver and gallbladder, and dandelion leaves to help kidney function.

 Medicinal Uses and Indications

-Traditionally, dandelion has been used a diuretic, to increase the amount of urine the body produces in order to get rid of excess fluid.
+Most scientific studies of dandelion have been in animals, not people.
+Traditionally, dandelion has been used as a diuretic, to increase the amount of urine and eliminate fluid in your body.
 It has been used for many conditions where a diuretic might help, such as liver problems and high blood pressure.
 However, there is no good research on using dandelion as a diuretic in people.

-Fresh or dried dandelion herb is also used as a mild appetite stimulant and to improve upset stomach.
+Fresh or dried dandelion herb is also used as a mild appetite stimulant, and to improve upset stomach.
 The root of the dandelion plant may act as a mild laxative and has been used to improve digestion.
-There is some very preliminary research that suggests dandelion may help improve liver and gallbladder function, but the study was not well designed.
+Preliminary research suggests that dandelion may help improve liver and gallbladder function.
+But this study was not well designed.

-Some preliminary animal studies also suggest that dandelion may help normalize blood sugar levels and lower total cholesterol and triglycerides while raising HDL, "good," cholesterol in diabetic mice.
+Preliminary animal studies suggest that dandelion may help normalize blood sugar levels and lower total cholesterol and triglycerides while raising HDL (good) cholesterol in diabetic mice.
 But not all the animal studies have found a positive effect on blood sugar.
-Human studies are needed to see if dandelion would work in people.
+Researchers need to see if dandelion will work in people.

 A few animal studies also suggest that dandelion might help fight inflammation.

-Dandelion herbs and roots are available fresh or dried in a variety of forms, including tinctures, liquid extract, teas, tablets, and capsules.
+You can find dandelion herbs and roots fresh or dried in a variety of forms, including tinctures, liquid extract, teas, tablets, and capsules.
 Dandelion can be found alone or combined with other dietary supplements.

-Ask your doctor before giving dandelion supplements to a child, so your doctor can help you determine the dose.
-Eating dandelion in food is safe for a child.
+Ask your doctor before giving dandelion supplements to a child so the doctor can determine the dose.

-Ask your doctor to help you determine the right dose for you.
-Some traditional doses include:
+Ask your doctor to help determine the right dose for you.

 The use of herbs is a time-honored approach to strengthening the body and treating disease.
-Herbs, however, contain components that can trigger side effects and interact with other herbs, supplements, or medications.
-For these reasons, you should take herbs with care, under the supervision of a health care provider.
+However, herbs can trigger side effects and interact with other herbs, supplements, or medications.
+For these reasons, you should take herbs under the supervision of a health care provider.

 Dandelion is generally considered safe.
-Some people may develop an allergic reaction from touching dandelion, and others may develop mouth sores.
+Some people may have an allergic reaction from touching dandelion.
+Others may get mouth sores.

 If you are allergic to ragweed, chrysanthemums, marigold, chamomile, yarrow, daisies, or iodine, you should avoid dandelion.